How to get a low-cost mortgage refinance

 What are the costs of refinancing?

-If you want a low fee refinance, it’s important to understand what expenses you might be on the hook for.
-Some closing costs involved when you refinance your mortgage include the following:
+If you want a low-fee refinance, it’s important to know what expenses you might be on the hook for.
+Some closing costs involved when you refinance your mortgage include a loan origination fee, appraisal costs and a survey fee.
+Other costs include title fees and a credit check fee.
+In addition, if you’ve decided to pay the mortgage lender to lower the interest rate on your mortgage, you’ll need to pay this discount fee at closing.

 There are some steps you can take to help you get the lowest closing cost refinance possible.